Skip to main content

 What is a slot?

-How your total slot count is calculated
+How your total slot count is computed

 SquidSlots setting